-University Suites at Fayette Square is protected with a wet pipe sprinkler system on occupied floors and a dry pipe system in the parking garage levels.
-The fire department connection is located on the east side of the building on Fayette Street.
+University Suites at Fayette Square is protected with a wet sprinkler system on occupied floors and a dry system in the parking garage levels.
+The fire department connection is located on the south side of the building on Fayette Street.
 Fire department suppression equipment has access to the west, south, and limited east sides of the structures.
-These systems are supported by a 750-gpm (gallons per minute) fire pump in the basement.
+The sprinkler and standpipe systems are supported by a 750-gpm (gallons per minute) fire pump in the basement.
 Caps have been installed on the fire department connection to prevent vandalism.
 Portable fire extinguishers are located throughout the facility.